saishridhar/LydiaUI/README.md

 # LydiaUI
 A Chatbot UI that allows you to use multiple APIs.
+A cheaper alternative to ChatGPT.